 A confirmation email will be sent when the account is established.

 The Australian Flood Studies Database is a repository for authoritative Australian flood studies.
 For a study to be included in the Australian Flood Studies Database, it must first satisfy a number of criteria and/or undergo a number of checks.
 The suitability criteria are designed to ensure a consistent level of detail and content in the Australian Flood Studies Database.
 The criteria include:

-- The study must not already be in database.
+- The study must not already be in the Australian Flood Studies Database.
 The database can be searched via the Australian Flood Risk Information Portal.

 - The study must be a 'Flood Study', that is, it must include some modelling (usually software based) of flood inundation.
 Relevant modelling would usually include hydrological estimates and/or hydraulic modelling.

 - Other related studies, such as floodplain management studies or plans, should be added as attachments to the 'Flood Study', and all relevant information should be included under the flood study entry.
 For example, damage assessments based on the modelling of a flood study should also be entered into the database, preferably attached to the flood study from which they are derived.